is the fourth page of a six-page article. Click

 recognize, but you still might not be able to say exactly where you've

-Well, here are a few places: He played the President in the 1999 action/sci-fi hit, "Independence Day".
+Well, here are a few places: He played the General Grey in the 1999 action/sci-fi hit, "Independence Day".
 He was the guy who danced with a young Tom Hanks on a toy store keyboard, in the popular 1988 movie "Big".
 He was drug mobster 'Frank Lopez' in "Scarface".
 On

 TV, you might know him as 'Nick Mancuso" in the 1989 show, "Mancuso,

 FBI".
 Later, in 2004, he played another mobster, 'Feech La Manna' in "The Sopranos".

 And in between, he did a zillion other character

 roles in a wide range of movies and TV shows, over a career that spanned

 Just across the road from the door to the Sanctuary of Love, up on the curb, on the lawn, you'll find the grave (and very small marker) of actor Burt Lancaster (1913-1994), who starred in as "Jim Thorpe - All American" (1951), and in almost 100 movies including "From Here to Eternity" (which co-starred Donna Reed, who is buried nearby), "The Rainmaker," "The Birdman of Alcatraz," "Seven Days in May," and "The Swimmer."